tom-urkin/AMBA/README.md

 # SystemVerilog description of AMBA

-> Complete AMBA architecture and testbench in SystemVerilog - AHB side modules and AHB-APB bridge will be uploaded soon
+> Complete AMBA architecture and testbench in SystemVerilog - AHB-APB bridge will be uploaded soon

 ## Get Started